rmkohn/MSTCGrant/README.md

 Optional arguments: `withextras=true` adds the special grants for non-grant time and leave time to your request and returns them in the arrays `non-grant` and `leave`.

 > Get the gory details of one or more grants.
 The json object returned is formatted like { grant id: [array-of-doubles] }.
+Passing `non-grant` and/or `leave` as grant ids will work, so the `withextras` argument isn't even needed.
 (Non-grant time and leave are both treated as grants that just happen to have special meanings, they have IDs 52 and 53 respectively.
 There's also a special placeholder value with ID 28, which shouldn't ever be needed.)

 <div id="approve"/>